HOW TO WEAN A TODDLER OFF BREASTFEEDING

 Today, my son is now 16 months of age and although he eats solids he is also still very much on breast milk too.

-Choosing to wean your baby does not mean that you have to stop breastfeeding or giving formula altogether.
+Choosing to wean your toddler does not mean that you have to stop breastfeeding or giving formula altogether.
+It doesn’t have to work like that.

 To begin with, you have to know that it is not going to be an easy process.

-Your baby will most likely get a little frustrated and you may well do too.
+Your toddler will most likely get a little frustrated and you may well do too.
 As long as you are prepared for this then you are good to go.

-Some people like to completely cut off the breastfeeding from day one.
+Some people like to completely cut off breastfeeding from day one.

 Just realize that if you choose to do this your baby will probably get very distressed and won’t understand what is going on.